 Breeder Liability and Cost Recovery: A dog breeder sold puppies with severe hip dysplasia.
 I went to battle to have my client dog's surgical bills paid.
 I also demanded the breeder alert all the litter's owners as to the dysplasia and neuter the parent dogs.

-Business Formation: Formed a non-profit resuce organization in New Hampshire, assisting my client in drafting the Articles of Agreement, By-laws, and Conflict of Interest documents.
+Business Formation: Formed a non-profit resuce organization in New Hampshire (under state and federal law), assisting my client in drafting the Articles of Agreement, By-laws, IRS forms, and Conflict of Interest documents.

-Risk Management: Prepared contracts for businesses (such as boarding facilities) which included an assessment of current risk exposure and drafting new sales, leases, hold harmless clauses, boarding agreements, and hauling contracts.
+Risk Management: Prepared contracts for businesses (such as boarding facilities) which included an assessment of current risk exposure and drafting new sales, leases, hold harmless clauses, boarding agreements, insurance coverage and hauling contracts.